polkadot-developers/substrate-docs/content/md/en/docs/test/simulate-parachains.md

    - Information about the four relay chain validators.
    - Identifiers for parachains included in the test network.
    - Information about the collators for each parachains.
+   - WebSocket endpoint ports to connect to the nodes.

    For example: